Thofa90/Customer-Segmentation-for-Personalized-Rewards-using-Machine-Learning/README.md

 # Project Workflow

-## 🗄️ Data Source & Preparation
+## 🗄️ Phase 1 - Data Source & Preparation

 	1. Storage: TravelTide stores its data in a PostgreSQL relational database.
 	2. Extraction: SQL queries were written to filter, aggregate, and join relevant tables.
 	3. Export: The cleaned datasets were downloaded as CSV files for further analysis.
 	4. Analysis & Modeling: Machine Learning algorithms (clustering) were applied to uncover customer segments and preferences.

     **🔹 All SQL queries** used for data extraction are stored in the sql_query folder for reproducibility.

     **🔹 All CSV data** available in this Google Drive link: https://drive.google.com/drive/folders/1fqbSK29ldlKn-MS2XVVa-uXrZWfAAiGy?usp=sharing
          Connect to the TravelTide database

     **🔹 Connect to the TravelTide database**

          postgres://Test:bQNxVzJL4g6u@ep-noisy-flower-846766.us-east-2.aws.neon.tech/TravelTide

     **🔹 Customers Filtering**

 1. activity starting after 04.01.2023 and more than 7 sessions (using SQL).
 2. One million user/5 million unique app sessions/after filtering 5782 active users

-## 🔍 Phase 1 – Exploratory Data Analysis (EDA)
+## 🔍 Phase 2 – Exploratory Data Analysis (EDA)

 In the EDA Colab notebook, I analyzed multiple CSV datasets including: